 – Shareen Pathak, Managing Director, Digiday

 Beyond big data, Shopify is also tightly integrated with the key moments in the new online customer journeys.
-The e-commerce platform recently announced, for example, its integration with Instagram Stories to allow brand’s followers to discover, shop, and buy products directly from Instagram.
+The e-commerce platform can be integrated with Instagram Stories to allow brand’s followers to discover, shop, and buy products directly from Instagram.

 The feature has proven very effective at increasing both engagement and sales for luxury brands popular among affluent Millennial consumers.

 Shopify also provides brands with various technologies to seamlessly integrate their offline retail operations with their online stores.
 Their free QR code generator enables, for example, to easily and quickly create a QR code with information to help customers.
-Luxury brands can use these QR codes to communicate their store URLs, a customer service phone number, or special offers, and more.
+Luxury brands can use these QR codes to communicate their store URLs, customer service phone numbers, special offers, and more.

-With its highly customisable store templates, analytics, inventory management and marketing integrations, Shopify is fueling the growth of a new class of direct-to-consumer luxury brands ready to cater to the modern affluent consumers.
+With its highly customizable store templates, analytics, inventory management, and marketing integrations, Shopify is fueling the growth of a new class of direct-to-consumer luxury brands ready to cater to the modern affluent consumers.

 - How to Use Instagram Stories for Marketing (And Why You Should), by Braveen Kumar, Shopify, September 22, 2018.